-The Cambridge Gaia Data Processing Centre will be part of the front line in processing Gaia’s images, where we will also discover many thousands of transient stars and supernovae: these will be made immediately available to schools and the public for their participation in our research.
+The Cambridge Gaia Data Processing Centre is a part of the front line in processing Gaia’s images, where we also discover many thousands of transient stars and supernovae: these are made immediately available to the public for their participation in our research.

 The UK has major roles in the Gaia mission, both in building the spacecraft and delivering the science.
 UK industry won some 80m euro of industrial contracts to build Gaia, with leadership roles in building the heart of Gaia, the array of 106 CCDs (e2v), the control avionics (Astrium Stevenage), the critical micro-propulsion system (Astrium Portsmouth) and a central role in developing the Radial Velocity Spectrometer (Mullard Space Science Laboratory, University College London).
 As well as learning how to build this impressive technology, industry benefits from developing new technologies with many planned (training and motivating engineers and scientists) and unforeseen spinoffs.